demisto/content/Packs/VirusTotal/Integrations/VirusTotalV3/README.md

 2. Select the desired indicator type, for example, `File`.
 3. Click `Edit` and, under `Custom Fields`, choose the desired field and add the corresponding path.
 For instance, if you select the `VT Engine Detections` field for the `File` indicator type, add the path `File.VTVendors.EngineDetections`.
 This will enable the field to be populated in the indicator data.

 Note that the field will not automatically appear in the indicator's layout.
-To make it visible, go to `Settings -> Objects Setup -> Indicators -> Layouts`, select the desired layout (e.g., `File Indicator`), click `Detach` if needed, and then edit the layout to include the new field.
+To make it visible:

+1. Navigate to `Settings > Objects Setup > Indicators > Layouts`.
+2. Select the desired layout (e.g., `File Indicator`).
+3. Click `Detach` if needed, and then edit the layout to include the new field.